rsoiffer/Forge-of-Power/character-creation.md

   <tr>
     <td>Veteran</td>
     <td>5</td>
-    <td>2</td>
+    <td>3</td>
   </tr>
   <tr>
     <td>Master</td>
     <td>11</td>
-    <td>4</td>
+    <td>5</td>
   </tr>
   <tr>
     <td>Epic</td>
     <td>17</td>
-    <td>6</td>
+    <td>7</td>
   </tr>
 </table>

-For example, if you have a level 7 character, you could choose to put 5 points in the Druid school and 2 points in the Healer school.
+For example, if you have a level 7 character, you could choose to put 5 levels in the Druid school and 2 levels in the Shapeshifter school.
 You then learn 5 powers from the Druid school, all of which can be either Novice or Veteran.
-You also learn 2 powers from the Healer school, both of which must be Novice.
+You also learn 2 powers from the Shapeshifter school, both of which must be Novice.

-As another example, if you have a level 9 character, you could choose to put all 9 points in the Diviner school.
+As another example, if you have a level 9 character, you could choose to put all 9 levels in the Diviner school.
 You then learn 9 powers from the Diviner school, all of which must be Novice or Veteran.

 ## Step 5.
 Choose your Ribbons